 Yes, you can make them beautiful and creative, but unless you remember to refer back to your anchor chart examples, they’re nothing but wallpaper.

 And now we’re well into the age of digital, virtual, or hybrid learning.
 What are anchor charts used for now?
 Now, we have more problems than how to hang anchor charts in the classroom.

 So we get creative.
 We get dry erase boards and document cameras and try to figure out how to get all of our kiddos to watch while we present our anchor charts… Sound familiar?

-We have different methods to show our kiddos information, but what if we made an anchor chart on the Google Slides App and added it to the beginning of all of our Google activities?
+We have different methods to show anchor charts in the classroom, but what if we made anchor chart examples on the Google Slides App and added them to the beginning of all of our Google activities?

 How To Make Digital Anchor Charts On The Google Slides App